practicesavedtheworld/TA_Weather_picker/README.md

 The main diffence between them is collecting speed.

-&#9888; Note that this educational project and sub mode is ebanle by just added `--with-sub` flag.
+&#9888; Note that this is an educational project and sub mode is enable by just added `--with-sub` flag.

 Weather data is entered into a database.
 The database looks like
 ![Database](https://github.com/practicesavedtheworld/TA_Weather_picker/assets/105741091/d10d2daa-e203-4017-93a7-65975fd1000f)